diogocarrola/tic-tac-toe/README.md

 ## Tic Tac Toe - The Odin Project

-A vibrant Coldplay-themed Tic Tac Toe game with Google-inspired design, responsive layout and CSS animations.
-Features modern JavaScript patterns with a module-based architecture and dynamic sound wave visualization.
+A clean, responsive Tic Tac Toe game with Google-inspired design, featuring modern JavaScript patterns and CSS animations.
+The game has a vibrant Coldplay theme with rainbow sound bars and animated gradient title.

 ## Features